the 7th annual dumont cup · march 27-28, 2015

 Sunday River's new 15-acre terrain park

-In collaboration with Simon and Snow Park Technologies (SPT), Sunday River spent several months dreaming, drawing, clearing, blasting, and sculpting 15 acres of North Peak into what will be the playground for the future of this sport.
-Inspired by Simon's initial vision for The Dumont Cup, the 18’ Superpipe, jib park, all-natural tree lines, and progression jump line is providing the bigger ups and longer lines necessary for the up-and-coming athletes on the East Coast.
-Simon Dumont, like in years past, will help design the course for The 6th Annual Dumont Cup.
+In collaboration with Simon and Snow Park Technologies (SPT), Sunday River spent several months dreaming, drawing, clearing, blasting, and sculpting 15 acres of North Peak into what became the playground for the future of this sport.
+Inspired by Simon's initial vision for The Dumont Cup, the 18’ Superpipe, jib park, all-natural tree lines, and progression jump line provides the bigger ups and longer lines necessary for the up-and-coming athletes on the East Coast.
+Simon Dumont, like in years' past, helped design the course for The 7th Annual Dumont Cup.

 Registration for The Dumont Cup is open through AFP.